 In all cases the problem is not so much irrigation per se but poor implementation, especially in terms of the impacts of irrigation on pastoralists themselves.
-Irrigation and various types of land grabs too often preclude pastoralists from benefiting, but also cause outright harm by restricting access to, or damaging, land and water resources.
+Irrigation and various types of land grabs too often preclude pastoralists from benefiting, but they also cause outright harm by restricting access to, or damaging, land and water resources.
 Hence, irrigation—though not without potential—is hardly a silver bullet.
 Moreover, it is an open question as to how much land is profitably irrigable.
-A recent paper by Liang et al. (2010) estimates the area and location of profitable irrigable land in Africa using geographic information systems (GIS) analysis and alternative cost assumptions.
-In Table 6 and Figure 4 we use those data and methods to recalculate profitably irrigable area in only the lowland areas of eastern Africa (defined as less than 1,500 meters in altitude).
-Irrigation projects are divided into small scale and large scale, with large-scale defined as dams already under construction or planned.
+A recent paper by Liang et al. (forthcoming) estimates the area and location of profitable irrigable land in Africa using geographic information systems (GIS) analysis and alternative cost assumptions.
+In Table 4.3 and Figure 4.1 we use those data and methods to recalculate profitably irrigable area in only the lowland areas of eastern Africa (defined as less than 1,500 meters in altitude).
+Irrigation projects are divided into those of small scale and those of large scale, with large-scale projects defined as dams already under construction or planned.

 The table shows that that there is still substantial potential to profitably increase irrigated area in the lowlands of Ethiopia and Kenya, although the estimates vary substantially according to the cost scenario.
 Under the low-cost scenarios, for example, 217,000 hectares can be profitably irrigated in Ethiopia, whereas this drops to 156,000–160,000 under the medium- and high-cost scenarios.
 In Kenya a high-cost scenario would cut the estimate by almost two-thirds.
 Another point of note is how these estimates contradict some of the estimates produced by governments in the region.
-For example, one government estimate suggests reported by Flintan (2011) suggested that over 800,000 hectares could be irrigated in the Somali region of Ethiopia alone, but that figure is about four times as high as the most optimistic figure in Table 6, which applies to all pastoralist areas of Ethiopia, not just the Somali region.
-This would suggest that government estimates are not factoring in the profitability of potential irrigation schemes.
+For example, one government estimate, reported by Flintan (2011) suggested that more than 800,000 hectares could be irrigated in the Somali region of Ethiopia alone, but that figure is about four times as high as the most optimistic figure in Table 4.3, which applies to all pastoralist areas of Ethiopia, not just the Somali region.
+This would suggest that government estimates are not factoring in the profitability of potential irrigation projects.

-Of course, in many ways our own estimates in Table 6 warrant refining, but they suggest that we need to be cautious about putting excessive faith in irrigation for several reasons.
+Of course, in many ways our own estimates in Table 4.3 warrant refining, but they suggest that we need to be cautious about putting excessive faith in irrigation for several reasons.
 First, estimated rates of return for irrigation in lowland areas are very sensitive to cost of implementation (not reported).
 In the low-cost scenario, rates of return vary from adequate (15 percent in Ethiopia) to very good (70–80 percent in Kenya and Somalia).
 But these rates of return drop precipitously in the medium- and high-cost scenarios to around 10 percent in the former and 2–7 percent in the latter.
 Clearly, implementation is critical.